VaeiFork/TurnInPlace/README.md

-> [!CAUTION]
-> Epic broke root motion extraction in 5.6, you cannot use modifiers that extract root motion to curves, and TurnInPlace requires these curves.
-You might need to export your animation to 5.5, do it there, then copy/paste the curve into your 5.6 animation asset.
-This disclaimer will be removed if Epic fixes their engine bug.

-> [!CAUTION]
-> Epic also broke exponential net smoothing mode in 5.6, which causes vertical translation jitter while rotating and stationary.

 # Actor Turn In Place <img align="right" width=128, height=128 src="https://github.com/Vaei/TurnInPlace/blob/main/Resources/Icon128.png">

 > [!IMPORTANT]
 > Actor-Based Turn in Place (TIP) Solution.
 A superior substitute to Mesh-Based Turn in Place without the endless list of issues that comes with it.

+> [!CAUTION]
+> There are 2 engine bugs introduced with 5.6 that affects this plugin.
+> <br><br>1.
+Root motion extraction does not work, you cannot use modifiers that extract root motion to curves, which this plugin requires.
+Epic has not fixed this yet, and may not be aware of it (but I'm taking care of that now)
+> <br>2.
+Exponential net smoothing mode causes vertical translation jitter while rotating and stationary.
+This is already fixed on `ue5-main` so will be resolved by 5.7 at the latest (hopefully also in a 5.6 hotfix)

 > [!WARNING]
 > Use `git clone` instead of downloading as a zip, or you will not receive content